 The Gender Studies minor is an interdisciplinary program designed to help students think critically about the complex relationship between gender and sexuality and the diverse facets of everyday life.
 The program, coupled with any of the Centenary majors, provides a solid foundation for either graduate school or for a variety of careers.

-Students of sociology acquire facility in the development of social thought, the research techniques used to explain the way the social world works, and applications of sociological knowledge to solve social problems.
-Majoring in sociology prepares students for:
+Sociology students acquire facility in the development of social thought, the research techniques used to explain the way the social world works, and applications of sociological knowledge to solve social problems.